 Bozeman Real Estate Seller Mistakes

-Making Bozeman real estate seller mistakes can cost you time, money, even the property sale, but, with the right preparation, your sales process can be a very rewarding and profitable experience.
-This special report lists common mistakes made by sellers.
+Making seller mistakes in your Bozeman real estate transaction can cost you time, money, even the property sale.
+With the right preparation, your sales process can be a very rewarding and profitable experience.

-- Rushing Into A List Price: One of the most important steps in preparation for listing your Montana home is calculating your listing price.
-I will assist you in the necessary research to establish a wise price, based on Comparables and perhaps even a home appraisal, if you so chose.
+One of the most important steps in preparation for listing your Montana home is calculating your listing price.
+I will assist you in the necessary research to establish a wise price, based on Comparables and perhaps even a home appraisal, if you so choose.

 - Wash doors, steps, windows, railings, walkways